JanetAudu1/AI-Budgeting-Assistant/README.md

 # AI-Budgeting-Assistant
-A budget analyzer using AI to make budgeting reocmmendations Christiny testing pushing to forked repo
+A budget analyzer using AI to make budgeting recommendations